Castau/Week-34-Assignments/README.md

 All done.
 [Plain JPA and Facades](https://docs.google.com/document/d/1Uib8GtBXmQZJ9x5tqXXHt1UYkkRPo9zKwugWa87bzUI/edit#)
 [JPA-intro-day2-exercises](https://docs.google.com/document/d/1JVXSMz_pw-Fnsid6Eihpam8P2eMd9phqwTQOFRzvrug/edit)
-Plain JPA and Facades was made during codealong in class so it's not excatly the same as in the doc.
+Plain JPA and Facades was made during code-a-long in class so it's not excatly the same as in the doc.
 The projects can be found here: [2-Tuesday](https://github.com/Castau/Week-34-Assignments/tree/master/2-Tuesday)

 ### Wednesday:
 All done.